Yatharth020/Personalized-Cancer-Diagnosis-using-Machine-Learning/README.md

 <h6> Problem statement : </h6>
 <p> Classify the given genetic variations/mutations based on evidence from text-based clinical literature. </p>

+<h2>1.3.
+Real-world/Business objectives and constraints.</h2>
+* No low-latency requirement.

+* Interpretability is important.

+* Errors can be very costly.

+* Probability of a data-point belonging to each class is needed.

 # Methodology